-8.34 map
+8.36 map

 This keyword is used to map (or interpolate) values from one mesh to another.
-For example map slave master surf ds1 e1 will map the values from Dataset 1 and entity 1 to the nodes of set slave.
-The parameter "surf" is used for mapping of values from surface to surface like pressure.
-The parameter "volu" for mapping from a 3D mesh to another 3D mesh of the same shape (currently not available).
+For example map slave master surf ds1 will map the values from Dataset 1 to the nodes of set slave.
+All available datasets will be mapped if no number follows the "ds" parameter.
+The parameter "surf" is used for mapping of values from surface to surface (2D to 2D).
+A typical application would be the mapping of pressure.
+The parameter "volu" triggers the mapping from a 3D mesh to another 3D mesh of the same shape (i.e. temperatures).
 The parameters "x,y,z" are used for mapping from 2D to 2D/3D in the indicated direction.
 The parameters "rx,ry,rz" are used for rotational mapping of 2D to 2D/3D around the x,y,z-axis.
 The "master"-nodes must belong to elements.
 Unconnected nodes are not allowed.
 Usually the master nodes (on which the values are known) were included from an external result file with the "read" command (with the parameter "add").
 For further details see "How to map loads" in the appendix.

-8.35 mats
+8.37 mats